aMarcireau/origami/README.md

 To change the color theme, edit `colors.json`.
 You can find it at:

 -   `Origami/resources/app/colors.json` on Linux
--   `Origami.app/Contents/Resources/app/colors.json` on macOS (right-cick on the app and choose _Show Package Contents_)
+-   `Origami.app/Contents/Resources/app/colors.json` on macOS (right-click on the app and choose _Show Package Contents_)
 -   `Origami\resources\app\colors.json` on Windows

 The `themes` directory of this repository contains several themes suggestions.